Artificial Intelligence vs Business Intelligence – What is really self-service business analytics?

 SSBI software is designed simpler, and each department can create its analyses.

 Qymatix is a specialist in B2B sales and its individual goals.
-If you implement the software is, sales managers immediately get concrete results and recommendations for action — no need for creating reports anymore.
+If you implement the software, sales managers immediately get concrete results and recommendations for action — no need for creating reports anymore.

 Free eBook for download: Churn analytics and prevention with predictive analytics